|Name of law||Beverage Containers Act|

 Section 18 of the Beverage Containers Act provides that distributors shall remit the amount of non-refunded deposit to the Province.
 The Province then uses that money, “the environmental fee” to pay for environmentally beneficial projects.

-As of February 2008, there are 80 Redemption Centres (Enviro Depots) operating in New Brunswick. (approximately 86% of NB Residents have access to recycling programs within their community. approximately 30% of New Brunswick's population have access to multi-material curbside recycling, 55% have access to some form of curbside recycling programs, and 10 out of the 12 Solid Waste Commissions in NB use the depot system along with other programs.)
+As of July 2017, there are 78 Redemption Centres (Enviro Depots) operating in New Brunswick. (approximately 86% of NB Residents have access to recycling programs within their community. approximately 30% of New Brunswick's population have access to multi-material curbside recycling, 55% have access to some form of curbside recycling programs, and 10 out of the 12 Solid Waste Commissions in NB use the depot system along with other programs.)
 Beer is included in the program.
+New trucks and technology increase system efficiency.

 Beer and liquor are sold exclusively in the Alcool New Brunswick Liquor (ANBL) liquor stores and are included in the Beverage Container Act.
 Liquor stores do not accept returns so all beer and liquor bottles flow into the Redemption Centre system.
 Bottles are returned to the Brewers, cans flow through Neighborhood Recycling, the agent appointed by ANBL.
 Prior to the creation of the half-back system there were already a number of bottle dealers who refunded beer bottle deposits.
 They have since become licenced Redemption Centre operators.
 Redemption Centres are licensed by the Department of Environment.
 The licensed Redemption Centres receive a handling fee for each bottle handled for the Brewers.
 The Brewers are responsible for freight costs incurred when picking up empties from the Redemption Centres.